jmbtutor/command-line-talk-2018-07/command-line-talk.md

 script instead of the real `ls`.

+## Reading from and writing to files

+Programs have a number of file descriptors from which they can read and to which they can write.
+These file descriptors are identified by numbers.
+Three of them are noteworthy:

+- 0 (stdin, for reading),
+- 1 (stdout, for output), and
+- 2 (stderr, for error output).

+To write the output of a command to a file, use the output redirect operator, `>`, which takes a file path.
+It will create the file if it doesn't exist or truncate it (remove the content) if it does exist, then write the program's output to the file.
+This effectively overwrites the file.

+For example, to save all the words in the dictionary that start with "a" to the file `awords`:

+    grep '^a' /usr/share/dict/words >"awords"

+You'll often see a space after the `>` in this case, which is also valid.
+You might opt not to add a space for consistency with the other uses of the redirect operator.

+If you want to append to a file instead, use the append operator, `>>`.

+    grep '^a' /usr/share/dict/words >>"awords"

+By default, the file descriptor for the output redirect operators is 1, stdout.
+To capture stderr instead, put its file descriptor number, 2, immediately before it.
+This works for all other open file descriptors set for writing.
+For example, to capture the error messages for `ls` on a directory you don't have permission to read to the file `error-message`:

+    ls /root 2>"error-message"

+If you want to send both stdout and stderr to a file, redirect stdout to a file, then redirect stderr to stdout.
+To redirect one file descriptor, _n_, to another file descriptor, _m_, do `n>&m`.
+Do not add spaces.

+    ls ~ /root >"output" 2>&1

+Note that the order matters.
+If you reverse the order and do `2>&1 >"output"` instead, stderr will first redirect to what stdout points to (the terminal), then stdout will be redirected to the file; stderr will output to the terminal and not to the file.

+To read a file into stdin, use the input redirect operator, `<`, which also takes a file path.
+For example, to uppercase the contents of the file `text` read from stdin:

+    tr 'a-z' 'A-Z' <"text"

+You can also combine redirect operators.
+This will uppercase the contents of the file `text` read from stdin and write the output to the file `uppercased`:

+    tr 'a-z' 'A-Z' <"text" >"uppercased"

+### Useless use of `cat`

+Doing `cat file | command` is often called a useless use of `cat`.
+This is usually fine for interactive use because you're only running it once, but you should avoid it especially for scripts.
+Using `cat` in a pipeline like that no only spawns a process for `cat`, but it also spawns a subshell, which may lead to unintended results if you're setting variables.

+Commands often take in a file to read as an argument, as is the case for `grep`:

+    grep '^a' /usr/share/dict/words

+If not, you can use the input redirect operator, like in the case for `tr`:

+    tr 'A-Z' 'a-z' </usr/share/dict/words

+If you're using `cat` to have the file at the beginning, you can move the redirect operator to the beginning.
+Where you put the redirect doesn't matter.

+    </usr/share/dict/words tr 'A-Z' 'a-z'

 ## Viewing files without an editor

 To view text files in a terminal, the preferred way is to use a pager.